-This document includes proposed elements to consider during the development of a framework to assist decision-making at global and national level, and is aimed at the participants of this consultation.
+This document builds on the Background document prepared for the September 4-5, 2014 Consultation.
+It includes proposed elements to consider during the development of a framework to assist decision-making at global and national level.

-A revised version for broader dissemination will be prepared including information and perspectives gathered during the consultation.
-The revised version will be intended for senior government and partner agencies officials responsible for proposing country-level actions.
+This document has been revised for broader dissemination to include information and perspectives gathered during the Consultation.
+This revised version is intended for senior government and partner agencies officials responsible for proposing country-level actions.